AnjanB3012/pyhold/README.md

-# datalink
+# pyhold

-**Datalink** is a lightweight, persistent, dictionary-like data store built in pure Python.
+**pyhold** is a lightweight, persistent, dictionary-like data store built in pure Python.
 Designed for MVPs, CLI tools, and embedded apps that need quick and reliable state saving — no database required.

 ### ✅ Features
 - Dictionary-style access: `store["token"] = "abc"`